-If your kid hasn’t joined the eSports bandwagon yet, they’re going to want to soon because “it’s kind of a big deal” right now!
+If your kid hasn’t joined the eSports bandwagon yet, they’re going to want to soon.
+As “it’s kind of a big deal” right now!
 The eSports industry is booming.
-So, every gamer, young and old is getting involved in eSports as it booms to be the next big thing.
+So, every gamer, young and old, is getting involved in the next big thing.
 Esports, which is short for electronic sports, takes gaming to the next level, broadcasting matches between talented gamers as they compete against one another on a range of digital battlefields.

 The Australian Esports League (AEL) is a provider of premier eSports competitions in Australia.
-It is an engaging and entertaining sports experience, which attracts both online and live, amateur and elite competitors alike, all across the nation.
+It’s an engaging and entertaining sports experience, which attracts both online and live, amateur and elite competitors alike, all across the nation.

-We’ve listed below a few ways that your young gamer can get amongst the craze and get involved in eSports in Australia.
+Below, are a few ways that your young gamer can get amongst the eSports craze in Australia.

 Ask Your Child What They Want To Follow

-The cool thing about eSports and getting involved in eSports is that there is such a wide array of games to choose from which makes it such a cool thing to get involved in.
+eSports offers such a wide array of games to choose from which makes it such a cool thing to get involved in.
 Every game is unique and every player can have their own preference.
-Whether that’s a fighting game such as the popular Street Fighter V, or a more niche game such as Rocket League or Clash, there are games for everyone’s interests, each including a great community vibe once participating.
+Whether that’s a fighting game such as the popular Street Fighter V. Or, a more niche game such as Rocket League or Clash, there are games for everyone’s interests.
+Each including a great community vibe once participating.

 It’s a good idea to get familiar with each genre and scene.
 If your game enthusiast is familiar with a certain game, that’s always a good starting point.
-However, you may wish to branch out from there – they may find a game they’ve never heard of is more their thing!
+However, you may wish to branch out from there.
+Perhaps, finding a game they’ve never heard of before is more their thing!

 Here is a breakdown of a couple of different genres and games to spark your gamer’s interest: